Launch of the inaugural seminar cycle of the DÉCRIPT program

 • Menu Research

 The DÉCRIPT research program is launching a series of seminars, inviting researchers from different disciplinary backgrounds to discuss the themes addressed by the program.
-Each of the DÉCRIPT work streams (Universalisms and Global Governance, Europe-Eurasia, Africa, Middle East, Indo-Pacific) will coordinate and run a seminar, offering both a conceptual and areal approach.
+Each of the DÉCRIPT program's work streams (Universalisms and Global Governance, Europe-Eurasia, Africa, Middle East, Indo-Pacific) will coordinate and run a seminar, offering both a conceptual and areal approach.
 Five seminars will be organized per year and per work area.
 They are open to anyone with an interest in the topics addressed.

 Carte du monde vue de nuit avec les continents éclairés